Hewerth-dev/Hewerth-dev/README.md

 I'm a **Full-Stack Engineer** with over 7 years of professional experience.
 I specialize in backend development with **NestJS**, **Express.js**, and **Python (FastAPI)**, and frontend development using **React.js** and **Vue.js**.

-- ⚡ **Fun fact:** I enjoy breaking down complex problems into simple and scalable solutions.
+- ⚡ **Fun fact:** I love software development, continuous learning, and ramen 🍜.
 - 🔭 Currently focusing on:
   - Building clean architecture APIs
   - Test-Driven Development (TDD)